 Nancy Foner, Distinguished Professor of Sociology at Hunter College and the Graduate Center, City University of New York, received her B.A. from Brandeis University and Ph.D. from the University of Chicago.
 Her main area of interest is immigration.
 She has studied Jamaicans in their home society as well as in New York and London, done research on nursing home workers, and written widely on immigration to New York City.
 She is particularly interested in the comparative study of immigration – comparing immigration today with earlier periods in the United States, the immigrant experience in various American gateway cities, and immigrants in the United States and Europe.

 Among her other activities, Foner has testified on immigration issues before several Congressional committees, serves on the editorial board of numerous journals, including International Migration Review, Global Networks, and the Journal of American Ethnic History, and is a member of the National Academy of Sciences panel on the Integration of Immigrants into American Society.
-She is the 2014-15 president of the Eastern Sociological Society.
-She has been chair of the International Migration Section of the American Sociological Association and president of the Society for the Anthropology of Work as well as the Society for Urban, National, and Transnational/Global Anthropology.
+For many years, she was a member of the Social Science Research Council Committee on International Migration, the Russell Sage Foundation immigration research advisory committee, and the advisory group at the Max Planck Institute for the Study of Religious and Ethnic Diversity.
+In 2014-15 she was president of the Eastern Sociological Society, and before that, chair of the International Migration Section of the American Sociological Association as well as president of the Society for the Anthropology of Work and the Society for Urban, National, and Transnational/Global Anthropology.
 In 2010, she received the Distinguished Career Award from the International Migration Section of the American Sociological Association, and in 2011 she was elected to membership in the American Academy of Arts and Sciences.